 40.9.3.1.3 Informational Reports of Study Processing Times

-40.9.3.1.3.1 If the combined duration of the Phase 1 Study and Phase 2 Study for a given Cluster Study Process (excluding the Phase 2 Entry Decision Period and Final Decision Period) exceeds the four hundred sixty (460) Calendar Days scheduled for total Phase 1 Study and Phase 2 Study processes, the ISO will file a report with the Commission: describing (i) the reason(s) that the Phase 1 Study exceeded its one hundred ninety (190) Calendar Day schedule for completion and/or the Phase 2 Study exceeded its two hundred seventy (270) Calendar Day schedule for completion; and (ii) steps taken to remedy these specific issues and, if applicable, prevent such delays in the future.
-The report must be filed at the Commission within sixty-five (65) Business Days followingthe completion of the Cluster Study.
-The ISO will also aggregate the total number of its and Transmission Owners’ employee hours and third party consultant hours expended towards the Phase 1 Study and Phase 2 Study for the delayed Cluster Study.
-The ISO will post this information within sixty-five (65) Business Days following the completion of the Cluster Study.
+40.9.3.1.3.1 If: (A) the duration of the Phase 1 Study process between the Phase 1 Study Start Date and the ISO’s presentation to its Operating Committee of the Phase 1 Cost Estimates Summary Report (the “Actual Phase 1 Study Timeframe”) exceeds the Scheduled Phase 1 Study Timeframe or (B) the duration of the Phase 2 Study process between the Phase 2 Study Start Date and the ISO’s presentation of the draft Cluster Study Report to the Operating Committee for its approval (the “Actual Phase 2 Study Timeframe”) exceeds the Scheduled Phase 2 Study Timeframe for a given Cluster Study Process , the ISO will file a report with the Commission: describing (i) the reason(s), as applicable, that the Actual Phase 1 Study Timeframe exceeded the Scheduled Phase 1 Study Timeframe and/or the Actual Phase 2 Study Timeframe exceeded the Scheduled Phase 2 Study Timeframe for that process ; and (ii) steps taken to remedy these specific issues and, if applicable, prevent such delays in the future.
+A report must be filed at the Commission within sixty-five (65) Business Days following, as applicable, (i) the completion of the Phase 2 Entry Decision Period for a late Phase 1 Study process, and (ii) the completion of the Final Decision Period for a late Phase 2 Study process.
+The ISO will also aggregate the total number of its and Transmission Owners’ employee hours and third party consultant hours expended towards a late Phase 1 Study process or a late Phase 2 Study process.
+The ISO will post this information within sixty-five (65) Business Days following, as applicable: (i) the completion of the Phase 2 Entry Decision Period for a late Phase 1 Study process, and (ii) the completion of the Final Decision Period for a late Phase 2 Study process.
 Connecting Transmission Owners and Affected Transmission Owners shall timely provide any information reasonably requested by the ISO to complete the report and the aggregation of employee and consultant hours.

 40.9.3.2 Penalties for Failure to Meet Study Deadlines

-40.9.3.2.1 Commencing with the first Cluster Study Process for which penalties may be applied as set forth in Section 40.9.3.2.10, the ISO and/or Transmission Owners shall be subject to a penalty to the extent required in this Section 40.9.3.2 if a Cluster Study or Affected System Study is not completed within the applicable deadline set forth in this Section 40.9.3.2.
+40.9.3.2.1 Commencing with the first Cluster Study Process for which penalties may be applied as set forth in Section 40.9.3.2.10, the ISO and/or Transmission Owners shall be subject to a penalty to the extent required in this Section 40.9.3.2 if the Phase 1 Study process, the Phase 2 Study process, or an Affected System Study is not completed within the applicable deadline set forth in this Section 40.9.3.2.

-40.9.3.2.2 If: (A) the combined duration of the Phase 1 Study process and the Phase 2 Study process (excluding the Phase 2 Entry Decision Period and Final Decision Period) exceeds the four hundred sixty (460) Calendar Days scheduled for the total Phase 1 Study and Phase 2 Study processes as those study process durations are established in Section 40.9.2.1 (the “Total Cluster Study Timeframe”) or (B) the duration of the Affected System Study (excluding the final decision period) exceeds the three hundred (300) Calendar Days scheduled for that study as that study process duration is established in Section 40.8.3.7 (“Total Affected System Study Timeframe”), the ISO will take the following action, unless the study is completed within the ten (10) Business Day grace period set forth in Section 40.9.3.2.8 or within an agreed upon extended period as set forth in Section 40.9.3.2.9:
+40.9.3.2.2 If: (A) the Actual Phase 1 Study Timeframe exceeds the Scheduled Phase 1 Study Timeframe, (B) the Actual Phase 2 Study Timeframe exceeds the Scheduled Phase 2 Study Timeframe, or (C) the duration of the Affected System Study (excluding the final decision period) (the “Actual Affected System Study Timeframe”) exceeds the three hundred (300) Calendar Days scheduled duration for this study as established in Section 40.8.3.7 (“Scheduled Affected System Study Timeframe”), the ISO will take the following action, unless the study process is completed within the ten (10) Business Day grace period set forth in Section 40.9.3.2.8 or within an agreed upon extended period as set forth in Section 40.9.3.2.9: